-Recently one of our readers asked how to get a list of videos on a YouTube channel?
-They wanted to show a list of their videos in tabular format.
-In this article, we study how to use YouTube API to get a list of YouTube videos from your channel.
+Recently one of our readers asked about getting a list of videos on a YouTube channel.
+They wanted to show their video list in tabular format on the website.
+In this article, we study how to use YouTube API to fetch a list of YouTube videos from your channel.

-That being said, let’s have a look at how to get a list of YouTube videos using the YouTube API.
+Having said that, let’s study how to get a list of YouTube videos using the YouTube API.

-Note: Using the code of this article you can get a list of videos of any YouTube channel providing a valid YouTube channel id.
+Note: Following this tutorial, you can get a video list from any YouTube channel providing a valid channel id.

 Get Your API Key

-To get started with the YouTube API, you first need to create an API key from your Google account.
+To get started with the YouTube API, you first need to create an API key on the Google Developer Console.
 This key is necessary while interacting with the YouTube APIs.
 The API call will not succeed unless you pass the valid API key in each request.
 Without an API key, YouTube considers all incoming requests as unauthorized.

 Follow the steps below to create an API Key.